gala-ks/qa-portfolio/README.md

 ---

+## 👤 About Me

 ✨ I’m actively seeking opportunities as a **QA Engineer / Automation Tester**.
 Feel free to explore my projects and reach out!

+This project showcases my ability to:

+* Design clear and effective test cases
+* Write reliable Selenium automation in Python + Java
+* Organize code into reusable frameworks (Page Object Model)
+* Communicate test results clearly through reports
+* Integrate tests into a CI/CD pipeline with GitHub Actions for real-world workflows

 ---